evanroyrees/Automappa/README.md

-## Autometa App
+# Autometa App

-### Autometa APP utilized as interactive interface for exploration and summaries of binning highly complex metagenomes.
+## An interactive interface for exploration of highly complex metagenomes.

 ___

 ## Feature Requests, Issues, Bugs

-I've integrated **[Trello boards](https://trello.com/b/8LClJVKA "Link to Autometa-App Trello Board")** into the bitbucket repository for noting any feature requests or bugs.
+I've integrated [Trello boards](https://trello.com/b/8LClJVKA "Link to Autometa-App Trello Board") into the bitbucket repository for noting any feature requests or bugs.

 ___